Covariant Cherenkov Radiation and its Friction Force: Conclusions and discussion

 This work focused on an idealized dielectric without any absorption (see also discussions in Appendices \ref{app:contour_int} and \ref{app:proper_time_int}).
 With a non-zero imaginary part of the index of refraction, the radiated field could have a non-zero momentum change even in the subluminal motion case, accounting for the field absorption in the medium.
 Since the goal here was to compare our result with the Frank-Tamm formula in a non-absorptive dielectric, we will leave the consideration of dissipative environments to future work.

 Our covariant generalization can impact many diverse physical environments involving the motion of relativistic charged particles.
-Cherenkov radiation is not equivalent to the usual Bremsstrahlung consideration of soft photon production in charged particle collisions.
+Cherenkov radiation can also be an important source of radiation in relativistic laser-matter interactions \cite{DiPiazza:2011tq,Burton:2014wsa,Blackburn:2019rfv,Gonoskov:2021hwf,Fedotov:2022ely} and warrants further scrutiny.
+Cherenkov radiation is not equivalent to the usual bremsstrahlung consideration of soft photon production in charged particle collisions.
 Therefore, one should expect an excess of soft photons when conditions for emission of Cherenkov radiation are satisfied such as in relativistic cosmic and laboratory environments.
 Indeed, such an excess beyond collisional QED prediction accompanies many if not all high energy laboratory collision processes.
 The measurement of this effect is not easy, yet it has been reported for several individual hadron collisions; see Ref. \cite{belogianni2002observation} and references therein.

 One could wonder where the dielectric medium in such collisions is, so that the colliding relativistic and electrically charged quarks could emit Cherenkov radiation: In recent years signatures of equilibrated, relatively small volume quark-gluon plasma formation have been reported in $pp$ collisions at the LHC.
 At lower collision energies, the deconfinement volume is smaller and thermal equilibration may not be achieved due to a shorter lifespan.
 However, we can expect the presence of a dielectric deconfined medium and thus the ability of abundantly present relativistic charged particles to produce Cherenkov radiation.
 We believe that our study of the covariant Cherenkov radiation creates the tools to study related radiative processes, the resulting spectrum of soft photons provides an opportunity for diagnosis of the electromagnetic properties of the deconfined phase of matter.